cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/analytics/analytics.md

 ### Split Based Test for Title Experiment

-1. Navigate to the Rollout dashboard, and bring up the **title** experiment.
+1. Navigate to the CloudBees Feature Flags dashboard, and bring up the **title** experiment.
 2. Select the trashcan icon to the right of the first condition to **remove** it.
 3. The premise of this A/B test will be to route 50% of all users to a **True** value and the other 50% to a **False** value.
 This can be accomplished by changing **False** to **Split** within the drop down menu.
 The default split experiment should reflect these weightings to each value.
 4. **Update Audience** to apply the changes made in this experiment.